matsengrp/hdag-benchmark/README.md

     conda activate beast-xml
     pip install beast2-xml

-We also make ues of some packages in the most recent version of history dag.
+We also make ues of some packages in the most recent version of history dag (specifically, the partial-sankoff branch).
 To use these, clone the history dag repository and run

     conda activate hdag-benchmark